Six Figure Mentors

 Beware of internet home business opportunities that tell you that you can only succeed with their system if you upgrade to their most expensive upsells.

-It’s basic common logic but it bears repeating.
+It’s basic common logic but it does bear repeating.

 That is what is known as a bait and switch con game and Six Figure Mentors does it very well.